frankyeh/DSI-Studio-Website/doc/gui_t3_roi_tracking.md

 # (Optional) ROI files to FSL

-The ROI saved by DSI Studio may not align perfectly in FSLeyes because of the different  translocation matrix in the NIFTI headers.
+The ROI saved by DSI Studio may not align perfectly in FSLeyes because of the different  translocation matrices in the NIFTI headers.

 The following steps will convert DSI Studio ROIs to FSL space.